Brave Men is Ernie Pyle’s masterpiece about the extraordinary efforts of ordinary men and women in the fight against the Axis.

 Genre: History

 This book describes events in Europe beginning with the invasion of Sicily and going through the liberation of Paris.
 There is little mention of overall military strategy or management of the war.
-Instead, the book focuses on the citizen soldiers, sailors, airmen, and medical personnel—describing their day-to-day existence as they fought, attempted to stay alive, and worked to maintain their sanity.
+Instead, Pyle focuses on the citizen soldiers, sailors, airmen, and medical personnel—describing their day-to-day existence as they fought, attempted to stay alive, and worked to maintain their sanity.

 The stories are personal.
 Pyle lets you know what they did for a living before they left home to fight the war.
 For many, he even lists their home addresses.
-One can’t resist finding those houses on Google Maps.
+One can’t resist finding those houses on Google Earth.
 The sight of the houses where these men and women lived makes their stories seem as if they happened to one of your neighbors.

 Captain Waskam

 “Then the first man squatted down, and he reached down and took the Captain’s hand, and he sat there for a full five minutes holding the dead hand in his own and looking intently into the dead face.
 And he never uttered a sound all the time he sat there.
+Finally, he put the hand down.
+He reached up and gently straightened the points of the Captain’s shirt collar, and then he sort of rearranged the tattered edges of his uniform around the wound, and then he got up and walked away down the road in the moonlight, all alone.”